 Chamberlin Observatory was the late 19th-century vision of Herbert Howe, the first professor of astronomy at the University of Denver, Denver businessman Humphrey Chamberlin, and famed local architect Robert S. Roeschlaub.
 The Richardson Romanesque style observatory, inspired by the Goodsell Observatory at Minnesota’s Carleton College, today graces the grounds of Observatory Park in the picturesque University Park neighborhood.
 The observatory was built in an era of steam trains and horse-drawn wagons, crafted from red sandstone quarried from Lyons, Colorado, and wood from Oregon timber, and stands today as strongly as ever as a testament and symbol of scientific inquiry.

-Beneath the distinctive and imposing silvery dome of galvanized iron, characteristic of what we consider to be the signature trait of an astronomical observatory, lies the heart of the observatory with the beautiful Clark-Saegmuller refractor; a 26-foot-long telescope made from steel, cast iron and brass, which carefully holds within its grasp an exquisitely constructed Alvan Clark & Sons 20-inch doublet lens to view the heavens.
+Beneath the distinctive and imposing silvery dome of galvanized iron, characteristic of what we consider to be the signature trait of an astronomical observatory, lies the heart of the observatory with the beautiful Clark-Saegmuller refractor, a 26-foot-long telescope made from steel, cast iron, and brass, which carefully holds within its grasp an exquisitely constructed Alvan Clark & Sons 20-inch doublet lens to view the heavens.
 The immense telescope assembly is precisely balanced upon a George Saegmuller German Equatorial mount with a backbone of stability achieved with an imposing 4 ½ ton cast iron pillar supported atop a 25-foot tall, 320-ton pillar of red sandstone blocks that extends into the basement of the observatory and beyond.
-Yet, microscope-comparable precision can be achieved as even a child can move the telescope with a touch of their hand.
+Yet, microscope-comparable precision can be achieved as even a child can move the telescope with a simple touch.